DevvEmeka/Glasp-user-guide/glasp.md

 **Articles:** The Article tab shows all the highlights, articles, links, and tags.

 **Favourite:** It shows your favourite highlights.
-You can favourite a highlight. by using the star icon at the top right corner.
+You can favourite a highlight by using the star icon at the top right corner.

 **Saved:** This tab is where you save highlights of your friends, people you follow, or  like-minded people.